alexchabert/electric-arc-detection/README.md

 The 21 arrays corresponding to the 21 experiments are concatenated into one single array.

-#First unzip the multizip file using:
+#First unzip the multizip file

 #